 What is PMDD?

-Premenstrual Dysphoric Disorder (PMDD) is a hormone-triggered mood disorder where symptoms ramp up in the two weeks before your period and then ease a few days after bleeding starts.
-Not to be dramatic, but it’s like PMS on rageful crack, with the volume of life turned all the way upon high with irritability, rage, anxiety, depression, brain fog, and sensory overwhelm that actually get in the way of your entire existence.
+Premenstrual Dysphoric Disorder (PMDD) is a hormone-triggered mood disorder where symptoms ramp up like a hurricane in the two weeks before your period.
+The "storm" then eases a few days after bleeding starts.
+Not to be dramatic, but the PMDD experience is like PMS on rageful crack, with the volume of life turned all the way up on high resulting in irritability, rage, anxiety, depression, brain fog, and sensory overwhelm that actually get in the way of your entire existence.

 Why SSRIs Are Used for PMDD

 SSRIs (selective serotonin reuptake inhibitors) are antidepressants, but in PMDD they’re used because PMDD brains are extra sensitive to normal hormone shifts and serotonin is part of that pathway.
 When estrogen/progesterone wobble after ovulation, serotonin takes a hit, and mood tanks.
 SSRIs help stabilize that component of PMDD.
-That’s why guidelines say: SSRIs = first-line for PMDD.
+That’s why guidelines say suggest ssri options to help treat pmdd.
+The other side of that coin though, is that there's so much more to PMDD than serotonin and that's why they don't work for everybody.

 The Cool Part: You Don’t Always Have to Take Them All Month